 Heliodors have high hardness, great clarity, and very intense color saturation.
-They occur in large sizes; the largest ever found weighs 2,054 carats!
+They also occur in large sizes.
+The largest ever found weighs 2,054 carats!
 Nevertheless, in sizes up to 10 carats, it only ranges in price up to $150 per carat.
 You could radiate a lot of positivity and still have an affordable engagement ring with a heliodor.

 Until the 1980s, rose quartz was known only as a opaque stone.
 Although transparent material has since been found, these gems are still best known as opaque cabochons, shapes with flat bottoms and round or domed tops.
 Consumers who prefer the look and gleaming luster of cabochons will love rose quartz.

 Rose quartz colors range from orangey pink to slightly purplish pink, with pure pink or slightly purplish pink commanding the highest values.
 These gems tend to have light tones, so those rare ones with medium tones may cost more.
 However, rose quartz is relatively inexpensive, so try to select a medium-tone pink stone with good clarity.
 Rose quartz pairs beautifully with rose gold, which further enhances its color.
 Some jewelry designers also accent this gem with small diamonds.